Acoustics and Planning

 What are the normal processes for an acoustic planning submission?

-A BS 8233 or BS 4142 assessment would typically be informed by an environmental noise survey, undertaken on the site prior to the commencement of works.
-This will help us to understand the existing noise environment around the development site, so we can establish either how much noise the sensitive development will be exposed to (BS 8233 assessment) or how much noise would be acceptable from a new noise source (BS 4142 assessment).
+A BS 8233 or BS 4142 assessment would typically be informed by an environmental noise survey undertaken on the site before the commencement of works.
+This will help us to understand the existing noise environment and vibrations around the development site so we can establish either how much noise emissions the sensitive development will be exposed to (BS 8233 assessment) or how much noise would be acceptable from a new noise source (BS 4142 assessment).

 Quick turnaround time